Understanding how the World Table works will help you increase your relevance and influence in the community.

 Why is my score dropping?

 Score is recalculated daily.
 All elements of the World Table score have a limited lifetime, so for example, after a flagged or moderator deleted comment turns 90 days old, that comment no longer counts against your score - and you might see an increase in your score.
 Similarly, the activity portion of score is determined as the total # of active days over a period of time.
 Because of this when a commenter takes a break from commenting it is common for score to decrease.
-These effects are not linear, as components of score work in combination with all in a sophisticated proprietary algorithm.
+These effects are not linear, as components of score work in combination sophisticated proprietary algorithm.

 Why has my score dropped so much that I am no longer allowed to participate?